LaurentMag/LaurentMag/README.md

-### Hi there 👋
+### Hi there, i'am Laurent

-- 🌱 I’m currently learning HTML, CSS..
--
-Just a temporaty presentation
+Currently learning HTML, CSS, and now javascript

 <!--
 **LaurentMag/LaurentMag** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.